DBA Laws and Requirements for Virginia Businesses

 If you plan to conduct business in Virginia under any name other than your business's legal name, the law requires that you file an assumed or fictitious name certificate in each county or city where you intend to do business.
 That's the basic rule.
 Here's how to do it and why you should.

-Why Would Someone Want to Use a Name Other Than His Business Name?
+Why Would Someone Want to Use a Name Other Than Their Business Name?

 Corporations typically use DBAs to show that a previous name or some other name was formerly used to create the business for legal purposes.
 The corporation may want to use another name for its public face.
 Filing a DBA is faster and cheaper than creating a brand new legal business entity simply because you want to change the name of your business.